smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 flow to/from a UE to the UPF.

 1. Uplink Data Flow
-    - Apps that are hosted on UE that generate application packets for communication (e.g. web brownsing, video streaming).
+    - Apps that are hosted on UE that generate application packets for communication (e.g. web browsing, video streaming).
     - These packets are transmitted to the gNB over the air interface.
     - N3 Encapsulation and Forwarding
          1. The gNB then encapsulates this user-plane data using GTP-U.